rubenerd/rubenerd.com/content/post/2016/a-complete-meal-newsletter-unsubscription.markdown

 Nooooooo!

-This gets 30% on the [Rubénerd Newsletter–Unsubscribe Score Card].
+This gets 30% on the [Rubenerd Newsletter–Unsubscribe Score Card].
 I docked an additional 10% because "No need to confirm unsubscribe" failed in the form of an extra email, not just a superfluous web prompt.

     [ ] 50%  Newsletter was opt-in in the first place [x] 10%  Unsubscribe link exists in newsletter